CBothwell/katacoda-scenarios/kubernetes-wordpress-lab/step4.md

 `kubectl get service -l app=wordpress`{{execute}}

 We should see this new service added to the list of services.
+Note: it shouldn't have an IP.
+We are going to route traffic to and from it using labels.